25 best motorcycle movies ever (25 Essential Motorcycle Films worth watching )by harrismcteyd | created - 07 Oct 2015 | updated - 17 Oct 2016 | Public

 Chronicles the motorcycle trip of Ben Tyler as he rides from Toronto to Tofino, British Columbia.
 Ben stops at landmarks that are both iconic and idiosyncratic on his quest to find meaning in his life.

 R | 95 min | Adventure, Drama

-Through the open country and desert lands, two bikers head from L.A to New Orleans, and along the way, meet a man who bridges a counter-culture gap they are unaware of.
+Two bikers head from L.A. to New Orleans through the open country and desert lands, and along the way they meet a man who bridges a counter-culture gap they are unaware of.

 This is one of the most iconic American counter-culture films ever made, it follows the entertaining and illegal adventures of Peter Fonda and Dennis Hopper, with Jack Nicholson chiming in for good measure.

 5. Riding Solo to the Top of the World (2006)